Police seek arrest of Italian middleman in Vatican property deal | Law-Order

 It was not clear if Italian judicial authorities who issued the arrest warrant would try to issue an international warrant for Torzi.
 Last month, a British court handed the Vatican a major defeat in a case linked to the London property transaction, in a ruling that revealed some of the Holy See's inner workings and found it had made "appalling" misrepresentations.

 The Crown Court in Southwark revoked an earlier order that had frozen funds of Torzi.
-Vatican prosecutors have alleged that Torzi was part of a conspiracy to defraud the Secretariat of State, the Vatican's most important department, and extort millions of euros from it, in part through fees the Vatican called exorbitantly.
+Vatican prosecutors have alleged that Torzi was part of a conspiracy to defraud the Secretariat of State, the Vatican's most important department, and extort millions of euros from it, in part through fees the Vatican called exorbitant.
+(Additional reporting by Domenico Lusi in Rome and Emilio Parodi in Milan, Editing by William Maclean)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)